jokoul/project-27-Animated-template/README.md

 ## Description

 this is a dynamic website made with Javascript, Tailwindcss and deploy with Netlify.
-I use also random user generator API to generate fake user data and AOS javascript library to set animation with data-aos attribute.
+I use also random user generator API to populate the website and AOS javascript library to set animation with data-aos attribute.

 ## Stack